FrancoSpeziali/db-mongoose-schemas/README.md

 4. Export your variable `User` from `Models/User.js` using `module.exports`

-## Assignment 9 - Saving data to your model
+## Task 9 - Saving data to your model

 When we save data to our model with the `save()` method, the data is automatically saved to the database.